 Raw honey crystallisation explained

-Thanks to the rise of socially conscious consumers and millennial dieters, each day we are bombarded by a new food product or a culinary fad.
+Thanks to the rise of socially conscious consumers and millennial dieters, each day we are bombarded by a new super-food product or a culinary fad.
 So, it is easy to assume raw honey as just another new and fashionable dietary concoction.
 However, this could not be further from the truth.
 Raw honey has been around for as long as bees have been around on this earth.

 So, what is raw honey?
 Simply put, it is the honey that exists in the beehive.
 Raw honey is completely pure and natural honey harvested straight from the honeycomb.
 Raw honey is unheated, natural sweeteners that still retain all the nutrients, enzymes and medicinal compounds that honey is known for.